 In line with applicable laws and regulations, both the Company and Reinet Fund have adopted a complaints management policy, and the complaints procedure to be followed by potential complainants has been published on the Reinet website.CAPITAL STRUCTURE OF THE COMPANY

 The Company has issued two classes of shares, namely management shares and ordinary shares.
-The ordinary shares are split between those which are held in the form of shares listed on the Luxembourg Stock Exchange and those held in the form of Depositary Receipts (“DRs”) which trade in the ratio of ten DRs to each Company ordinary share and are listed on the Johannesburg Stock Exchange.
+The ordinary shares are listed and traded on the Luxembourg Stock Exchange and on Euronext Amsterdam (the latter with effect from 14 November 2017).

 The management shares confer the same rights with regard to voting, dividends and the distribution of assets on liquidation as the ordinary shares.
 In addition, as holder of management shares, the General Partner has broad powers to manage the Company and has unlimited liability for any obligations of the Company that cannot be met out of the assets of the Company.
 The management shares are not listed.